CardiacModelling/BenNevisBenchmark/README.md

 Scripts for finding all the local optima and their basin of attraction on the grid.

-### `./src`

-Class definitions for the benchmarking framework.

-`./src/framework` contains class definitions for the framework and `./src/algorithms` contains algorithms defined using the framework.

-`./src/tutorial.ipynb` is a tutorial for using this framework.

 ### `./img`

 Images used in documents and Jupyter notebooks.